Monday Monday

-Monday Monday is an ITV, UTV comedy drama.
+Monday Monday is an ITV comedy drama.
 It stars Fay Ripley, Jenny Agutter, Neil Stuke, Holly Aird, Morven Christie, Tom Ellis, and Miranda Hart.

 It is set in the head office of a supermarket that has fallen on hard times and had to re-locate its staff from London to Leeds.
 The show was initially announced as part of ITV's Winter 2007 press pack, but was "iced" until 2009 due to falling advertising in the wake of the economic downturn.

 Background

 The show is named after The Mamas & the Papas song with the same name, though does not feature the song as a theme tune.

 The show was commissioned by ITV's director of drama, Laura Mackie.
 Mackie said that the show aimed to "entertain, engage and strike a chord with the audience".
 Although the show was initially announced as part of ITV's Winter 2007 press pack, it was put on hold until 2009 due to falling advertising rates in the wake of the economic downturn.
 According to Broadcast, the show aimed to "shed light on a world of alcoholic HR bosses, power-crazed managers and sexually unfettered PAs".

 Towards the end of the first episode, Christine is shown to be an alcoholic, which she eventually admits.
 As the series progresses the failing life of Christine becomes more central to the plot.